codyjohnsontx/rap-names-api/README.md

 # Rap Names API

 Welcome to the Rap Names API!
 This project provides comprehensive rapper profiles using serverless functions deployed on Netlify.
-The frontend is styled using Tailwind CSS in a Brutalist style.
+The frontend is styled using Tailwind CSS in a very simple Brutalist style.

 ## Table of Contents